 Olivia Tooke - Technician

 Olivia began working at Shepherd Spring Animal Hospital in October of 2012.
 She was born and raised in Wakulla County.
-She is currently finishing her biology degree at Florida State University.
-She plans to pursue a degree in veterinary medicine upon graduation.
-Her pets include 3 labradors (Mack, Cora & Ice).
+She has since graduated at Florida State University with a degree in Biology and plans to pursue a degree in veterinary medicine in the near future.
+Her pets include 3 Labradors (Mack, Cora & Ice).
 In her free time, Olivia enjoys spending time with her family and being outdoors including being on the river.

 “I anxiously await the day I get to welcome Olivia as a veterinarian to my staff.”
 Dr. Griggs sincerely offered.
 “She will be an incredible asset, not only to our clinical staff, but most of all, to our community.”

 Olivia serves a a veterinary technician at SSAH.
 She’s a Scorpio like Dr. Whited and Dr. Griggs so there is great passion and a strong sense of “right and wrong” and not much middle ground on issues of honor.

 Dr. Griggs continued, “ I met Olivia when I first moved here, as an eleventh grader at Wakulla High School.
 Never a person to be short on words, Olivia gave me a “Cliff’s Notes” version of her entire life, her family history, her dogs and her Dad’s fishing business all in one brief sitting.”